MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 Some review text has been flagged as mismatched by kaggle There are no missing values.
 Review times range beteen March 2000 and July 2014, with most data in the 2013-14 period.

+To clean the reviews data the index column needed to be removed.

 - Document steps necessary to clean the data